ndiocson/A7-sequencer/README.md

 ### Sequencer Overview

 A typical sequencer can be described as timeline that loops across a defined number of 'steps' that can either play a note, or a rest.
 Each step can play a range of notes, corresponding to a sinusoidal wave of a given frequency.
-When the sequencer is running, frequency values for each step can be assigned to play a tune.

 ![Sequencer Simulation for 4 steps](https://github.com/ndiocson/A7-sequencer/blob/master/pictures/Sequencer_Simulation_1.JPG)